nlherzog/Biophysical-Tracking/README.md

   Artificial_Condensates_Multi is a python-based Jupyter notebook for analyzing multiple artificial condensate experiments, including graphing and statistical analysis

+  Artificial_Condensates_Multi_Coalescence is a python-based Jupyter notebook for analyzing multiple artificial condensate experiments whose TrackMate output includes coalescence, including graphing and statistical analysis

   Graphing_Excel_Data is a python-based Jupyter notebook for analyzing pooled vRC formation from foci-counting outputs

+  Multiple_angles_replot is a python-based Jupyter notebook for plotting the angle distributions of two specific groups from GEMSpa outputs of multiple experiments

+  Multiple_ss_replot is a python-based Jupyter notebook for plotting the step size distributions of two specific groups from GEMSpa outputs of multiple experiments

   ### Matlab scripts